Skip to Content

 a temple

-A temple at the village
+A temple in the village

 There are a limited number of people who can visit the Fiji Culture Village each day.
 Be sure to book your spot in advance to secure your place!

-If you’re going to the Fiji Culture Village then you’re best bet is to stay in Nadi or Port Denarau.
+If you’re going to the Fiji Culture Village then your best bet is to stay in Nadi or Port Denarau.
 This way, hotel pick-up and drop-off are included in the tour price.
 Some great places to stay that I recommend are:

 Nadi – The Ramada

 Located right on Wailoaloa Beach, the Ramada is the most luxurious hotel in this area.
 It features an exclusive pool and restaurant for guest use only.
-It is the tallest building in the area offering incredible views of the coastline and sunsets!
+It is the tallest building in the area, offering incredible views of the coastline and sunsets!

 Because of its close proximity to the airport (only a 15-minute drive), many people stay here for a night before or after their flight.
 It’s a good place to spend some time before catching a ferry out to an island.

-A King Studio Room with a sea view goes for around $300 FJD.
+A King Studio Room with a sea view goes for around $487 FJD.

 Check availability and prices for the Ramada here!